Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 Long story short, you have every reason in the world to improve your page experience signals – for Google’s sake, your visitors’ sakes, and for the sake of your own online success and, ultimately, business success.

-So, What Does This Actually Mean for You?
+So, What Does Page Experience Actually Mean for You?

 Okay, so you’re still not sure what page experience signals are, exactly, and what the page/user experience update means for your website?